 In addition, the board has failed to ensure its tenancy management is effective prompting intervention from a local authority and the regulator after Westmoreland issued eviction notices to a number of its tenants to enable it to hand back properties rather than carrying out a more managed process.
 The way the board handled this situation and the subsequent sub-optimal outcome that resulted is a significant contributory factor in the regulator’s conclusion that Westmoreland’s governance arrangements are not effective.

 Governance remains key to the effective running of housing associations.
-However, for some landlords, rules are ‘meant to be broken’ – or ignored.
+However, for a small minority of landlords and Board Members, rules are ‘meant to be broken’ – or ignored.
 Often they experience other difficulties as hubris clouds their vision of what their role should be.

 Housing associations are able to choose an appropriate Code of Governance.
 Having chosen their preferred code, there is then a requirement to ‘comply or explain’.
 Some associations have not explained at all, others have not given a satisfactory explanation for their non-compliance.
-The National Housing Federation updated their Code of Governance in 2015 and this now provides a stiffer test for compliance in line with issues raised in previous versions of this report.
+The National Housing Federation recently significantly updated their Code of Governance and providers who use this will be looking to have shown compliance by April 2022.

 To support continued effective delivery, the board needs to strengthen its capacity to review and challenge its own governance arrangements.
 It needs to ensure that it reviews its governance performance in a rigorous and evidence-based way.
 Recent reviews of compliance with its code of governance have not been thorough and the board has not explicitly confirmed its compliance.